-New for 2016!
-Pardes Experiential Educators Program – Two-Year Master of Arts in Jewish Education (in collaboration with the Davidson School of Education at JTS)
+You might also be interested in the Pardes Experiential Educators Program – Two-Year Master of Arts in Jewish Education (in collaboration with the Davidson School of Education at JTS)

 “During my time at Pardes, I expanded my Jewish knowledge and literacy in a supportive and warm environment.
 I built a network of friends and colleagues who continue to be among my most treasured relationships.
 I explored my personal connection to Judaism, engaged in spiritual practice, and lived the rhythm of the Jewish holidays for the first time.
 I developed relationships with teachers who pushed and challenged me, and modeled for me what it means to be a patient and passionate educator…The gifts and benefits I received from the Pardes Experiential Education Program – which I had the privilege of joining for a second year at Pardes – are still unfolding for me.”
 Click here to read more.

 – Lauren Schuchart, Year ’11-’12, Pardes Experiential Educators Program ’12-’13